bejibay/CMS-and-Comment-System/readme.md

 ## Technologies Used

-*HTML, CSS and JavaScript for frontend
+*PHP, HTML, CSS and JavaScript
-*PHP for backend

 ## Objectives of the project

 * To demonstrate the use of PHP Object
-* Oriented Programming Concept
+  Oriented Programming Concept

 ## Frontend Application
 * UI for Users